speaking-portal-project-team-a/The-Speaking-Portal-Project/README.md

 - `recognizer`: audio and text language selection
 - `characterSelect`: animation avatar choice

-The API, once request is recieved, intalizes a node instance, creates a `/tmp` directory for file I/O operations, and begins the animation process by sending all user inputs to main.
+The API, once request is received, initializes a node instance, creates a `/tmp` directory for file I/O operations, and begins the animation process by sending all user inputs to main.

 ### The Phoneme Factory